Honors-in-Discipline Scholar Programs

 - A currently enrolled ETSU student may apply with 3.5 ETSU GPA and 27 ACT.

-To apply, please mail or email the following materials to the teacher education honors program coordinator.
+To apply, please mail or email the following materials to the honors coordinator.

 - Application form